 At the South Carolina Commission for Minority Affairs meeting on February 17, 2005, the Waccamaw Indian People made history by becoming the first of two state recognized tribes in the history of the state of South Carolina.
 Today there are eight state – recognized tribes in South Carolina.

-Our next School Days event is currently scheduled for Thursday, October 2019 and Friday, November 1st, 2019, at the tribal grounds, 591 Bluewater Rd, Aynor, SC.
+Our School Days event is currently being planned for this year at the tribal grounds, 591 Bluewater Rd, Aynor, SC.
+We will keep everyone updated if we need to cancel by 8/31/2024.

 Our open meetings are held the first Friday of every month, with limited exceptions: in January and December, it is the second Friday & in November, there is no meeting.
-These meetings are open to the public and begin at 6pm.
+These meetings are open to the public and begin at 7pm.
+We hold them in-person as well as via Zoom.
+If you would like a link to the open meetings, email Michelle at [email protected]

-Our Pauwau Committee meetings are held monthly January-October on the second Thursday of each month at the tribal office at 6pm.
+Our Pauwau Committee meetings are held monthly January-October on the second Thursday of each month at the tribal office and via Zoom at 6:30pm.
 These meetings are open to the public.

 CONVERSATION WITH CHIEF HATCHER